User Community Service Desk Downloads

 10

-Threshold for number of inList records, numbers below are considered tiny and different access method is used - direct access instead of inList.
+Threshold for the number of inList records.
+Numbers under this threshold are considered tiny and a different access method is used (direct access instead of inList).

 nme.vldb.prefetch.large